 - Determinantal point processes

 - Volume sampling

 - Variance-reduction methods

-- Exploitation/exploration trade-offs (RL, Bayesian Optimization, etc.)
+- Exploitation/exploration trade-offs (reinforcement, Bayesian Optimization, etc.)

 - Batched active learning